 Example: searching and bundling to reduce day-to-day costs

-A traveler might use a flight comparison site (for example, Kayak’s explorer or similar tools) to discover a round-trip fare from their departure city to a destination like Mexico City.
-Then, once flights are set, they check local transport and attraction bundles.
+A traveler might use a flight comparison site (for example, Kayak’s explorer or similar tools) to find a round-trip fare from their departure city to a destination like Mexico City.
+Then, once the flights are set, they can check local transport and attraction bundles.

 And yes—deal hunting can feel a little like a game.
-The key is keeping it balanced: use tools to make decisions faster, not to stay stuck searching until the trip is already over.
+The important part is keeping it balanced: use tools to make decisions faster, not to stay stuck searching until the trip is already over.

 Checklist: Final Pre-Departure Preparations for Sustainable Savings

-This checklist is for the last mile.
-It helps you avoid last-minute purchases and fees that happen when you’re busy or tired.
+This checklist is for the last stretch.
+It helps you avoid last-minute purchases and fees that tend to happen when you’re rushed or tired.

 • Cut one or two paid activities if they’re not central to your priorities.